jon-jacky/Piety/browser/README.md

 Now you can run the browser by typing [commands](#Commands) at the Python prompt, or by pressing [keycodes](#Keycodes).

+NOTE added Sep 2025: The screenshots show the browser running in the full screen [Piety desktop](../viewer/README.md).
+Follow the directions on that page.

 ### Appearance ###

 Each web page appears in *two* editor buffers: we download the HTML sent